wx-chevalier/Awesome-Lists-and-CheatSheets/01~CS/Language/Rust/Rust-List.md

 - [《Rust By Practice》📚](https://github.com/sunface/rust-by-practice): Practice Rust with challenging examples, exercises and projects to narrow the gap between beginner and skilled-dev.

+- [2020~《Rust Design Patterns》📚](https://rust-unofficial.github.io/patterns/intro.html): Rust is not object-oriented, and the combination of all its characteristics, such as functional elements, a strong type system, and the borrow checker, makes it unique.
+Because of this, Rust design patterns vary with respect to other traditional object-oriented programming languages.

 - [2022~《Zero To Production In Rust》📚](https://github.com/LukeMathWalker/zero-to-production): Zero To Production In Rust is an opinionated introduction to backend development using Rust.

 - [2022~《Rust 程序设计》📚](https://www.yuque.com/qyuhen/rust):